 What are the penalties for not taking an RMD?

 It's important to pay attention to the December 31 deadline.
 The IRS penalty for not taking an RMD on time, or for taking less than the required amount, is generally hefty: 25% of the amount not taken by the deadline.
-(For IRA owners who turned 72 in 2022, the penalty is reduced to 10% if you withdraw the necessary funds by December 31, 2024.)
+For IRA owners, the penalty for not fulfilling RMD requirements can be as low as 10% if the RMD is corrected within two years.

 How do you calculate an RMD?

-The IRS uses a formula that includes your total account balances, your age, and your life expectancy.
+The IRS uses a formula that includes your total account balances, your age, and your life expectancy and your beneficiaries' life expectancies.
 It then divides your balance total by your life expectancy factor to determine the amount you must withdraw.
 (Your life expectancy factor is the age to which you're expected to live given your current age.)
 Here's something else to keep in mind: Your RMD life expectancy factor changes every year, meaning the amount you must take out will also change.

 The formula for calculating an RMD is actually pretty straightforward: